Harmonic Series With Wind Instruments

 Harmonic series starting on C2

 The low C would be the lowest possible note it could play, and there would be no theoretical limit to how high it could play.
 Many of the notes above would not be very in tune — the 7th note would be the first to be very out of tune.
+How far each harmonic deviates from equal temperament is covered in Harmonic Series Deviation from Equal Temperament.

 Bugle calls only use notes in the harmonic series because they are the only notes that a brass instrument can play when you do not have the ability to change its length.